Data from Multiple Data Sources: General Information

 Then for each pair you map a field from the parent table to the corresponding field from the child table.
 Thus, you define how the system will combine the records of the paired tables—that is, join conditions in SQL terms.

-We recommend using the Related Tables wizard to simplify configuration of relations between the tables.
+We recommend using the Related Tables dialog box to simplify configuration of relations between the tables.
 If the system offers you multiple suggestions on how a pair of tables can be linked, you can read detailed information about the tables and their fields in the DAC Schema Browser.

 You can construct a data request manually (or you can change automatically configured settings) by using the instructions for the manual procedure.
-For more information, see Data from Multiple DACs: Discovery of Key Fields.
+For more information, see Data from Multiple Data Sources: Discovery of Key Fields.

-After you have determined all the tables you need for your inquiry, you need to decide how you will pair the tables and in what order you will list the pairs.
+After you have determined all the data sources you need for your inquiry, you need to decide how you will pair the sources and in what order you will list the pairs.

 Selection of a Join Type

-After you have decided which table is considered the parent table and which is the child one, you decide on a type of join for these tables.
-In MYOB Advanced you can use one of the following join types:
+After you have decided which data source is considered the parent table and which is the child one, you decide on a type of join for these sources.
+In MYOB Acumatica you can use one of the following join types:

-Tip: The join types you can select in MYOB Advanced work in exactly the same way as the corresponding SQL JOIN statements do.
+Tip: The join types that you can select in MYOB Acumatica work in exactly the same way as the corresponding SQL JOIN statements do.

 • Inner: An Inner join creates a result by combining the records of the parent and child tables when there is at least one match in both tables (see the figure below).
 For example, suppose that for an inquiry that lists open sales orders by customers, you join SOOrder and Customer with an Inner join.
 The system will return only those open sales orders (from SOOrder) for which there are customer records in the Customer table.
 The system will not display customers who do not have open sales orders.